YosefLab/Compass/docs_source/source/tutorial.rst

 Running Compass
 ---------------

-Then after opening a command line in a directory with an input file "expression.tsv", you can run compass on the data with the following command, which will limit the number of processes to 10:
+Then after opening a command line in a directory with an input file "expression.tsv", you can run Compass on the data with the following command, which will limit the number of processes to 10:

 .. code:: bash

    compass --data expression.tsv --num-processes 10 --species homo_sapiens

-And to run compass on mtx formatted data use the following:
+And to run Compass on mtx formatted data use the following:

 .. code:: bash